 - Ringing in the ears.
 Some people with whiplash may experience ringing in the ears, known as tinnitus.
 This may be a result of injury to the neck and head.

 Are you experiencing any of these symptoms following a car accident or other trauma?
 Then it is important to seek medical attention.
-Your doctor can provide you with treatment options for whiplash from the car accident.
-They will help manage your signs of whiplash and promote healing.
+Your doctor can provide you with treatment options for whiplash from the car accident, helping to manage both short-term and long-term symptoms of whiplash and promote healing.